unionlabs/union/docs/docs/04_infrastructure/01_node_operators/node_configuration.md

 :::caution

-You should ensure this device is protected from DDoS attacks with a service such as Cloudflare's proxies.
+You should ensure this device is protected from attacks with a service such as Cloudflare's proxies.

 :::